⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)11.70Measures the price investors are willing to pay for each dollar of trailing twelve-month earnings, indicating current valuation relative to past profitability.
+P/E Ratio (TTM)10.32Measures the price investors are willing to pay for each dollar of earnings over the last twelve months, indicating how expensive a stock is relative to its earnings.

-Forward P/E11.25Indicates the price investors are willing to pay for each dollar of estimated future earnings, offering insight into future valuation expectations.
+Forward P/E9.26Estimates the price investors are willing to pay for each dollar of expected future earnings, offering insight into future valuation expectations.

-EV/EBITDA3.20Compares the enterprise value to earnings before interest, taxes, depreciation, and amortization, providing a valuation metric that accounts for debt.
+EV/EBITDA2.75Compares the enterprise value to earnings before interest, taxes, depreciation, and amortization, often used for valuing companies across industries by neutralizing capital structure effects.

-Operating Margin0.06Represents the percentage of revenue remaining after paying for operating expenses, indicating the company's operational efficiency and core business profitability.
+Operating Margin5.66Represents the percentage of revenue left after paying for operating expenses, indicating the company's core operational profitability before interest and taxes.

 Peer Comparison